 We assume that sexually abused children immediately collapse into a non-responsive, crying ball until they disclose to some caring adult who calls the authorities.
 That’s just not what happens.
 Of the hundreds of survivor stories I’ve heard, exactly two went “and I told someone right after the first time it happened and they protected me”.

-The ACE study from the CDC predicts that 20% of children will be sexually abused.
+The Adverse Childhood Experience (ACE) study from the CDC predicts that 20% of children will be sexually abused.
 That’s a huge, ugly number.
 It’s so big that it seems abstract, hopeless, unchangeable.
-An issue we can largely ignore except when there’s a high-profile case, when we pay it lip service but ignore the significant legislation that can make a real difference.
+An issue we can largely ignore except when there’s a high-profile case when we pay it lip service but ignore the significant legislation that can make a real difference.

 People say child sexual abuse is one of the worst types of abuse someone can endure.